Reduce the fracture with small pointed reduction forceps.

 Check the reduction under image intensification.

-Care must be taken to avoid intraarticular insertion of the K-wires - check specifically with the image intensifier.
+Note - Care must be taken to avoid intraarticular insertion of the K-wires - check specifically with the image intensifier.

 Drill an antero-posterior hole with the 2.0 mm drill bit and protection sleeve, transverse to the long fibular axis, approximately 3 cm proximal to the fracture.